vivli-hub/automatic_method/README.md

 It is exactly the same as before_filter_week.csv.

 ### generate_plot
-Represent the results of the experiments.
+Plot the results of the experiments.
 Use ggplot to aggregate and summarize the daily data and weekly data by WHO region; summarize the weekly data by Latitude group.

 | **Type**   | **Files**                                                                                             |
 |------------|-------------------------------------------------------------------------------------------------------|